-2As I will show, AFDC participation levels prior to welfare reform and the subsequent AFDC participation drops were strongly increasing in the number of children.
+&lt;sup>2As I will show, AFDC participation levels prior to welfare reform and the subsequent AFDC participation drops were strongly increasing in the number of children.

 Besides the number of children, the age of the youngest child is a strong predictor of AFDC participation (see also Grogger 2002, 2003; Looney & Manoli 2016).
 The pre-reform level of AFDC participation and its ensuing fall are strongly declining in the age of the youngest child and close to zero for those with older children.
 As a result, the age of the youngest child can be used as a proxy for welfare treatment, allowing for a comparison of employment effects after the 1993 EITC expansion by intensity of welfare treatment.
-These employment effects are monotonically declining in the age of the youngest child together with a set the age of the youngest child together with the number of children and other demographic variables to predict a probability of pre-reform AFDC participation, and consider employment effects by this measure of welfare treatment intensity.3 There are no employment effects in the lowest deciles of predicted AFDC participation.
+These employment effects are monotonically declining in the age of the youngest child.
+Among those with EITC eligible children above 9 years of age, the effects are virtually zero.
+Building on this idea, I also present an analysis that uses the age of the youngest child together with the number of children and other demographic variables to predict a probability of pre-reform AFDC participation, and consider employment effects by this measure of welfare treatment intensity.
+There are no employment effects in the lowest deciles of predicted AFDC participation.

 The final test focuses on the years 1994-1996, i.e. after EITC reform but before federal welfare reform.
 During these years, the main confounders are due to welfare waivers and the business cycle, both of which can be potentially controlled for using state-level variables.
 Augmenting the EITC event study specification with controls for the effect of state welfare waivers (allowed to vary by year and children) and controls for state-level unemployment (allowed to vary by children) renders the employment effects between 1994-1996 small and statistically insignificant.
-In other words, absorbing the variation that can be explained by waivers and unemployment changes a series that look like an event study of the 1993 EITC expansion into a series that look like an event study of the 1993 across different samples and specifications.
+In other words, absorbing the variation that can be explained by waivers and unemployment changes a series that look like an event study of the 1993 EITC expansion into a series that look like an event study of the 1996 welfare reform.
+This holds across different samples and specifications.